The April Briefing

 2026 Osijek World Cup

 Established champions and new senior standouts displayed impressive performances at the 5th stop of the 2026 World Cup.
-Reigning European vault champion Karina Schoenmaier and reigning European AA Champion Manila Esposito both earned golds on vault and balance beam, respectively.
-Meanwhile, 2025 world UB bronze medalist Fanyuwei Yang won bars with a huge 6.6 difficulty, and first-year senior Elena Colas captured the floor exercise gold.
+Reigning European vault champion Karina Schoenmaier (GER) and reigning European AA Champion Manila Esposito (ITA) both earned golds on vault and balance beam, respectively.
+Meanwhile, 2025 world UB bronze medalist Fanyuwei Yang (CHN) won bars with a huge 6.6 difficulty, and first-year senior Elena Colas (FRA) captured the floor exercise gold.
 (April 12)

 Last updated: May 1, 2026